North Shore Hebrew Academy High School

 How does North Shore Hebrew Academy High School spend its money?

 North Shore Hebrew Academy High School directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 3%.
+This exceeds the 65% industry benchmark.

 Are donations to North Shore Hebrew Academy High School tax-deductible?